wael34218/SequentialPhenotypePredictor/README.md

 You should also install gensim python library: https://radimrehurek.com/gensim/install.html

-To run the follow the following instructions:
+To take the code for a spin run the following commands:

     cd DataPrep
     psql -U mimic -a -f allevents.sql